psi1703/RaspberryPi/README.md

 * Debian packages are downloaded and kept on the Pi.
 * Module installs use the package helper.
 * `ttyd` is built once and cached on the Pi.
+* Node.js 22 is installed or upgraded when required.
-* The Node-RED installer script is downloaded once and cached on the Pi.
+* Node-RED is installed locally under `/home/initbox/.node-red`.
-* Node-RED and `node-red-dashboard` are installed once and then reused on later reruns.
+* `node-red-dashboard` is installed locally under `/home/initbox/.node-red`.
+* Repository-owned dashboard assets are copied into the Node-RED runtime directory.

 During field or offline reruns:

 * Debian packages install from the local cache.
+* Existing Node.js is reused.
-* Existing Node-RED installation is reused.
+* Existing local Node-RED installation is reused.
 * Existing `node-red-dashboard` installation is reused.
 * Cached `ttyd` binary is reused if `ttyd` is missing from the PATH.
+* Repository-owned dashboard assets are copied again from the repo.
 * The field rerun does not depend on Internet access once the lab cache has been prepared and dashboard has been installed once.

 Package cache helper: